 “The new name is short and clever, playing off the content of alcohol measure and the evidence they have in supporting their cause.
 The logo is also short and clever, replacing the two “O”s with a percentage sign that nicely supports the naming concept and their new identity that focuses on percentages and facts.”

-NOV 7 2018 – FEB 1 2019 / GEMINI G.E.L The cheeky John Baldessari shares his latest work, Emoji Series, at Gemini G.E.L. in Beverly Hills.
-The 9 painting series, “reevaluates the ubiquitous, seemingly innocuous images that we use in everyday conversation.”
+NOV 7 2018 – FEB 1 2019 / GEMINI G.E.L John Baldessari’s continues to foster his cheeky aesthetic in his latest work, Emoji Series, at Gemini G.E.L. in Beverly Hills.
+The 9 painting outfit, “reevaluates the ubiquitous, seemingly innocuous images that we use in everyday conversation.”

 JAN 23 2019 – JAN 27 2019/ LA CONVENTION CENTER In a two hundred thousand square foot space, hundreds of artists from dozens of different countries gather for five consecutive days to share their art.
 One of the most comprehensive, broad exhibitions LA has to offer.
 More Info →

 Design Matters: Michael Bierut